Getting married to a US citizen or green card holder is one of the four major pathways to U.S. citizenship.

 Refresh Your Memory

 For this reason, it is advisable to prepare in advance to avoid providing contradicting answers.
 The best thing to do is to remind each other about key dates in the relationship, at least a week prior to the interview.
-The interviewer may ask about the couple’s first date, date of marriage proposal and venue, wedding date and venue, among other related questions.
+The interviewer may ask about the couple’s first date, date of marriage proposal and venue, and wedding date and venue, among other related questions.

 Collect Supporting Documents